 Cillian was knocked down by a motorcyclist and suffered a brain injury incurring several bleeds on the brain, a blood clot as well as a fractured skull and femur.
 A lifesaving mission from Air Ambulance Northern Ireland delivering pre-hospital critical care interventions helped to save his life.

-Our Every Second Counts Prize Draw has now closed!
-The winner will be drawn on Tuesday 14th September.
+Our Every Second Counts Prize Draw has now closed, and the winner will be announced soon!

 We partnered with Rotary in Great and Ireland and Raffolux, the online raffle company, to launch our Every Second Counts prize draw which closed on Sunday 12th September 2021.
-The winner will be drawn on Tuesday 14th September.
+The winner will be announced soon.

 Air Ambulance Kent Surrey Sussex (KSS) flew to the scene and rapidly delivered lifesaving pre-hospital care to Madi.